1

 Job description

-Geosyntec has an exciting opportunity for a Geotechnical Engineering Intern in our Orlando, FL office.ย The position offers the opportunity to apply geotechnical engineering academic knowledge to real-world situations while also learning the business skills needed for a successful consulting career.
-The position is part-time (20 hours/week) for approximately 6 months.
-Preferred candidates would have the ability to return to the position for up to two additional semester rotations during their undergraduate or graduate studies.
+Geosyntec has an exciting opportunity for an Environmental Engineering or Science Intern/Co-Op in our Atlanta, GA, or Kennesaw, GA office.
+The position offers the opportunity to apply engineering academic knowledge to real-world situations while also learning the business skills needed for a successful consulting career.
+The position is for approximately 13 to 15 weeks during the fall semester of 2026.
 Candidates are responsible for coordinating their own transportation to and from the office.

 Geosyntec is an innovative, international engineering and consulting firm serving private and public-sector clients to address new ventures and complex problems involving our environment, natural resources, and civil infrastructure.
 Our engineers, scientists, technical and project employees serve our clients from offices across the world.
 Ranked by ENR as one of the top environmental engineering design firms, Geosyntec is internationally known for its technical leadership, broad experience, and exceptional client service.